4 Days in Lisbon itinerary

 I rarely suggest taking a bus as part of a travel itinerary in Lisbon, but I’m opening an exception in this case.
-Bus 728 has stops on two former industrial areas of the city: Alcantara-Mar (west side) and R. Açúcar (east side).
+Bus 728 has stops on two former industrial areas: Alcantara-Mar (west side) and R. Açúcar (east side).

 The most central 728 bus stops to start your journey are Sul Sueste, Pç.
 Comércio, or Cais do Sodré.
 All of them are in the middle of the route, regardless if you choose to go west or east.

-LX Factory is on the west side (Alcantara-Mar stop) and it’s the most popular post-industrial site of Lisbon.
-But on the east side, the trend to refurbish old warehouses and factories has been growing in recent years, specifically the Beato area where the new digital hub of the city is being built.
+LX Factory is on the west side (Alcantara-Mar stop), and it’s the most popular post-industrial site of Lisbon.
+But on the east side, the trend to refurbish old warehouses and factories is growing, specifically, the Beato area where the new digital hub of the city is being built.
 Expect bus stops to change without notice in this area, considering the ongoing work.

 The beauty of these two parts of the city lies in its grittiness, of course.
 Expect graffiti on the walls, closed buildings, and hipster-like businesses.